James Cheek

 Notes

-James Cheek was under 14 when his father's will was written in 1743, but he was probably of age by 1755 when he sold property in Edgecombe County, NC.
-Therefore, he was most likely born sometime between 1730 and 1735.
-According to a 1773 deed, James' wife was named Ann.
+According to a 1773 deed, James Cheek' wife was named Ann.
 The will of William MAYO of Beaufort County, NC, dated Aug.
-27, 1759, reportedly refers to a daughter, "Anne Cheek."
+27, 1759, mentions a daughter, "Anne Cheek."
 (Beaufort Co., NC, WB B, p.67.)
-Some researchers believe that she was James Cheek's wife, although other sources say she married Richard Cheek Jr.
+Some researchers believe that she was James Cheek's wife, although other sources say Ann MAYO married James's brother, Richard Cheek Jr.

-James moved to Orange Co., NC, by 1758, and obtained a land grant for 409 acres on both sides of the north fork of the Little River.
+James Cheek moved to Orange Co., NC, by 1758, and obtained a land grant for 409 acres on both sides of the north fork of the Little River.
 He was a Quaker and a member of the Cane Creek Monthly Meeting.
 Between 1761 and 1764, he sold all his land in Orange County and relocated to the South Carolina "upcountry".
 In 1765, he was granted 550 acres on Beaverdam Creek and the Saluda River in "Old" Berkeley County, SC.
-This was probably the Beaverdam Creek which is located in the part of Old Berkeley County that eventually became Newberry District (or county), SC.
-In later years, however, James's family all seem to have lived a bit farther up the Saluda River to Laurens District.
+This was probably the Beaverdam Creek located in the part of Old Berkeley County that later became Newberry District.
+There was a large Quaker community in this area, centered around Bush River.
+In later years, James Cheek and his family moved farther up the Saluda River into Laurens District where some of the family settled on another Beaverdam Creek near the present-day town of Grey Court.

-The above timeline is confirmed by a Revolutionary War pension application filed by Ellis Cheek, who is believed to be James's son.
-Ellis testified that he was born in Orange County, NC; was living in Fair Forest River, SC (now Union or Spartanburg County) when the war began; enlisted in 1780 and again in 1781; and moved to Laurens District, SC, before the conclusion of the war.
-In 1781, Ellis was disowned by the Quakers at the Bush River Monthly Meeting in Newberry, SC, for "taking up arms in a warlike manner."
+The above timeline is confirmed by a Revolutionary War pension application filed by Ellis Cheek, believed to be James' son.
+Ellis Cheek testified that he was born in Orange County, NC; was living in Fair Forest River, SC (now Union or Spartanburg County) when the war began; enlisted in 1780 and again in 1781; and moved to Laurens District, SC, before the conclusion of the war [which ended in 1783].
+In 1781, Ellis was disowned by the Quakers at the Bush River Monthly Meeting in Newberry Dist., SC, for "taking up arms in a warlike manner."
 (Ency. of American Quaker Genealogy, Vol. 1.)

-James died prior to 1790 when his wife Ann CHICKE is listed as a head of household in the census of Laurens District.
+James Cheek appears to have died prior to 1790 when his wife Ann CHICKE is listed as a head of household in the census of Laurens District.
 His will, if he had one, has not survived.
-His children have been identified mainly by their geographic proximity.
+His children have been identified mainly by geographic proximity.

 North Carolina Records